What is the Nottingham dialect and where does it come from?

 East Midlands English – a ‘transition zone’ between North and South?

-We all know famous authors who have used language that appears to be Nottingham dialect.
-For example, Alan Sillitoe.
-Or D.H.
-Lawrence, who spent his formative years in Eastwood, near Nottingham.
+We all know famous authors, such as Alan Sillitoe and D.H.
+Lawrence, who have used language that appears to be Nottingham dialect.
 But what do we know about the city’s language?
-In this essay, Linguist Natalie Braber provides some answers.
+In the third of four essays, linguist Natalie Braber provides some answers.

 Nottingham is referred to as ‘Queen of the Midlands’ by John Beckett in his centenary history of the city.
 It is an important centre of the region, and although there is language variation within the region, Nottingham English is a good example of dialect used in the East Midlands.